-UKCP exists to promote the value of psychotherapy in society.
-We recognise that the stigma that surrounds ‘mental health’ and being ‘in therapy’ currently stops many people from being aware of the help that is available or accessing the help that they may need.
+We exist to promote the value of psychotherapy within society.
+We recognise that the stigma that can surround mental health problems and being in therapy may currently prevent people from accessing the help that they need.

-Through engaging with governments, parliamentarians, the NHS, NICE (the National Institute of Health and Clinical Excellence), local commissioning groups and other public bodies, UKCP seeks to bring about improvements in the understanding and availability of psychotherapy to all those who would benefit.
+Through engaging with governments, parliamentarians, the NHS, NICE (the National Institute of Health and Clinical Excellence), local commissioning groups and other public bodies, we seek to bring about improvements in the understanding and availability of psychotherapy to all those who would benefit.

-Wherever possible we work with partners in other professional bodies such as the British Psychoanalytic Council and the British Association of Counselling and Psychotherapy, as well as patient and service user representative bodies including Mind and N-SUN.
+Wherever possible we work with partners in other professional bodies such as the British Psychoanalytic Council and the British Association of Counselling and Psychotherapy, as well as patient and service user representative bodies including Mind and the National Survivor Users Network (NSUN).

-Our public policy work is driven by a profound commitment to greater access to high quality psychotherapies to all members of the public.
+Our public policy work is driven by a profound commitment to promoting greater access to high-quality psychotherapies for all members of the public.